By: Johannes Fiegenbaum on 5/21/25 10:35 AM · Last updated July 6, 2026

 Organizations can accelerate their transition through Power Purchase Agreements, which provide access to renewable energy while stabilizing long-term costs.

 Resource efficiency extends beyond energy to encompass water and waste management.
-These important esg metrics reflect a company's commitment to circular economy principles and environmental stewardship.
+These important ESG metrics reflect a company's commitment to circular economy principles and environmental stewardship.
 Water-intensive industries like manufacturing, hospitality, and agriculture must pay particular attention to water consumption patterns and efficiency improvements.

 Critical data points include: